VerifyTests/Verify/docs/combinations.md

 ## CaptureExceptions

 By default exceptions are not captured.
+So if an exception is thrown by the method being tested, it will bubble up.

+Exceptions can be optionally "captured".
+This apporach uses the `Exception.Message` as the result of the method being tested.

 To enable exception capture use `captureExceptions = true`: